 Seriously, if you are open-minded and give Dubai a chance, you will quickly realize that malls and skyscrapers are just a small part of their charm.

-If you plan a trip to Dubai and are wondering how to spend one week in Dubai, this is the best Dubai itinerary because it will help you to make the best of your time and see what others probably do not see – the best Dubai itinerary for a week and up to two weeks.
+So, if you plan a trip and are wondering how to spend one week in Dubai, this is the best Dubai itinerary because it will help you making the best of your time and see what others probably do not see – the best Dubai itinerary for a week and up to two weeks.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.